 - 1. The acquirer orders an M-TIP service from a Mastercard accredited M-TIP Service Provider of their choice and procures a qualified M-TIP test tool. - 2.
-The acquirer downloads the latest Test Selection Engine (TSE) software (and TSE configuration file) from Mastercard Connect, and uses it to enter the details of their CPoC solution to generate the applicable test plan. - 3.
+The acquirer downloads the latest Test Selection Engine (TSE) software (and TSE configuration file) from Mastercard Connect and uses it to enter the details of their CPoC solution to generate the applicable testplan. - 3.
 The acquirer executes the test plan, using their M-TIP test tool, and records the related test results and transaction logs with TSE or their M-TIP test tool. - 4.
 The acquirer sends the test results (TSE file) to their M-TIP Service Provider for validation. - 5.
 An M-TIP Letter of Approval (LoA) is delivered upon successful execution of M-TIP.

-Acquirer Submits: TSE file \rightarrow M-TIP Service Provider Pilots: Mastercard email approval to proceed to M-TIP \rightarrow M-TIP Service Provider Acquirer Receives: M-TIP Service Provider generates report for MA \rightarrow MA reviews and issues LoA
+Acquirer Submits: TSE file: Send to M-TIP Service Provider Pilots: Mastercard email approval to proceed to M-TIP \rightarrow M-TIP Service Provider Acquirer Receives: M-TIP Service Provider generates report for MA $ ightarrow$ MA reviews and issues LoA

-- An M-TIP test can be initiated as soon as the Tap on phone solution has been granted a Level 2 Functional TAS (Test Assessment Summary).
-If all the necessary security information and confirmation is shared with chip_certification_ad@mastercard.com, a CCS (Component Conformity Statement), including functional and security evaluation confirmations, could be released by Mastercard based on customer request. - All CPoC solutions must include the MPOS indicator in transaction data; more information in FAQ on page 9. - Solution providers who successfully pilot or certify a Tap on Phone solution will need to repeat Steps 1 through 6 above for future pilots of Tap on Phone with PIN [CPoC with PIN]. - M-TIP related online sources (M-TIP Process Guide, list of M-TIP Service Providers, list of M-TIP test tools, TSE, etc.) are available to customers through the Chip and Contactless Information Center on Mastercard Connect.
-For more information regarding M-TIP, please contact: chipservicesmanagement@mastercard.com or your M-TIP Service Provider.
+- An M-TIP test can be initiated as soon as the Tap on phone solution has been granted a Level 2 Functional TAS(Test Assessment Summary).
+If all the necessary security information and confirmation is shared with chip certification ad@mastercard.com, a CCS (Component Conformity Statement), including functional and security evaluation confirmations, could be released by Mastercard based on customer request. - All software-based MPOS solutions must include the MPOS indicators in transaction data; more information in FAQ on page 10. - Solution providers who successfully pilot or certify a Tap on Phone solution will need to repeat Steps 1 through 6 above for future pilots of Tap on Phone with PIN [CPoC with PIN]. - M-TIP related online sources (M-TIP Process Guide, list of M-TIP test tools,TSE, etc.) are available to customers through the Chip and Contactless Information Center on MastercardConnect. - For a list of M-TIP Service Providers please visit the Chip and Contactless Information Center on Mastercard Connect. - For more information regarding M-TIP, please contact: chipservicesmanagement@mastercard.com or your M-TIP Service Provider.